downfromthetrees/the_magic_eye/MAGIC_TODO.md

 - go through and submit the worst images on your own account, then remove them with right removal message
 - put the algorithm in the wiki
 - could re-flair classic reposts
-- "too low quality" should potentially not remove unless it's an exact match

 - 'wrong' command should remove incorrect match from duplicates, 'never' should permanently set it "Please post this hq version instead: "